kaotickj/K-Pots/README.md

 # K Pots
 ## 🕵🔎 By KaotickJ 👽

  KPots is a simple honeypots system to capture, log, and ban traffic to specified ports.
+Requires Netcat for monitoring and IPTables for banning.

  Syntax: kpots.sh [-h|-d|-b|-m|-l|-s|-v|-x] \<PORT\>